 Access off Gommera Street, Blacksmiths

 At Blacksmiths Beach there are toilets, BBQ’s, picnic tables and indoor and outdoor showers.
-There is also a fantastic park opposite the beach that is great for a play after your swim.
+There is also a fantastic playground opposite the beach that is great for a play after your swim.

 Access off Caves Beach Road, Caves Beach